 Key Stage 2 SATs testing - what's involved?

-English, maths (and in some cases science) KS2 SATs are taken at the end of Year 6.
+English and maths KS2 SATs are taken at the end of Year 6.
 They are marked externally and your child will receive a separate score for grammar, punctuation and spelling, reading and maths.
 You will also be told whether your child has reached the national standard for tat subject.

 KS2 English SATs